Frequently Asked Questions

 Mortgage providers can offer you an advantage, basic or budget mortgage at a lower interest rate.
 But beware: the stripped-down conditions may cost you money in the future

-• We have over 20 years of experience in working with expats, and we know the exact need of expats
+• We have over 20 years of experience in working with expats, and we understand their particular needs

 • We always offer independent advice based upon your own unique circumstances.
 We have no contractual obligation of any kind to advise you to choose the financial products of certain lenders or insurers

-There will also be a notary fee for removing the mortgage from the Land Registry.
+There will also be a notary fee for removing the mortgage from the Land Registry records (kadaster).

 Generally speaking, there will be no extra costs for repaying your mortgage in full at the following times: